-In both the surveyed districts, the percentage of pod damage was recorded highest in Gavicherla village (32.4%), followed by Gandhinagar (30.1%), and the lest percentage of pod damage was recorded in Kodangal (7.4%), followed by Venkatapur (8.9%).
-Khamoriya et al. (2017) concluded that maximum per cent grain damage by pod bugs was observed in Tikari (16.90%) followed by Tariya (16.09%), Narayanpur (16.00%) Ramna (13.55%) and minimum per cent grain damage by pod bugs was observed in Narottampur (12.30%) village.
+In both the surveyed districts, the percentage of pod damage was recorded as highest in Gavicherla village (32.4%), followed by Gandhinagar (30.1%), and the lowest percentage of pod damage was recorded in Kodangal (7.4%), followed by Venkatapur (8.9%).
+Khamoriya et al. (2017) concluded that maximum per cent grain damage by pod bugs was observed in Tikari (16.90%), followed by Tariya (16.09%), Narayanpur (16.00%) , Ramna (13.55%) and minimum per cent grain damage by pod bugs was observed in Narottampur (12.30%) village.

 4. CONCLUSION

-In all the surveyed locations, the maximum incidence of pod sucking bugs in pigeonpea w recorded at pod formation stage than flowering stage is due to lack of awareness among farming community about pod sucking bugs and damage.
-Among four different species of pod sucking bugs, Clavigralla gibbosa is found to be highly dominant followed by Riptortus pedestris, Nezara viridula, and Anoplocnemis spp and these pod sucking bugs cause up to 32.4 % pod damage in surveyed locations.
+In all the surveyed locations, the maximum incidence of pod sucking bugs in pigeonpea was recorded at the pod formation stage rather than the flowering stage, which is due to a lack of awareness among the farming community about pod sucking bugs and their damage.
+Among four different species of pod sucking bugs, Clavigralla gibbosa is found to be highly dominant, followed by Riptortus pedestris, Nezara viridula, and Anoplocnemis spp and these pod sucking bugs cause up to 32.4 % pod damage in surveyed locations.

 COMPETING INTERESTS DISCLAIMER:

-Authors have declared that they have no known competing financial non-financial personal relationships that could have appeared to influence the work reported in this paper.
+Authors have declared that they have no known competing financial interests, non-financial interests, personal relationships that could have appeared to influence the work reported in this paper.

 REFERENCES